BlackSound1/AuthorBibCreator/README.md

 The .bib files are a given data set, and may be replaced with whatever .bib files you need.
 They must contain academic articles written in .json.

-What I learned (and techniques I used) i this project:
+What I learned (and techniques I used) in this project:
 - File I/O
 - Exception Handling
 - Regular Expressions